ablab/TandemTools/README.md

 ## Introduction

-**TandemQUAST** is a tool for evaluating and improving assemblies of extra-long tandem repeats (ETR).
-**TandemMapper** is a tool for mapping long error-prone reads to ETRs.
+**TandemTools** package includes **TandemQUAST** tool for evaluating and improving assemblies of extra-long tandem repeats (ETR) and **TandemMapper** tool for mapping long error-prone reads to ETRs.

-Note: tandemQUAST and tandemMapper are designed specifically for ETR (range in length from hundreds of thousands to millions of nucleotides).
-It is strongly not recommended to run tandemQUAST or tandemMapper on shorter TRs.
+Note: TandemTools is designed specifically for ETR (range in length from hundreds of thousands to millions of nucleotides).
+It is strongly not recommended to run TandemTools on shorter TRs.

 ## Installation